flutesys/slate/source/index.html.md

 You don't need to specify a FROM email address because this is defined in your Environment.
 </aside>

+## Headers

+- Only JSON body will be accepted and returned by the API.
+- The `Authorization` header is Basic Auth, where the username is your environment name and the password is the same environment's access token key (which is already Base64-encoded).
+[Get your access token here.](https://dashboard.flutemail.com/developers/api/tokens)
+- If you do not specify the `Authorization` header, you can specify `environment` and `access_token` as body parameters instead.

 ## Body Parameters

 Parameter | Default | Description
 --------- | ------- | -----------
-environment | required | The environment name from the Flute Mail dashboard. access_token | required | This environments access token string key.
-[Get it here.](https://dashboard.flutemail.com/developers/api/tokens) subject | required | A non-empty string for the email's subject. to | required | An array of objects of `{"name": "", "email": ""}`.
+subject | required | A non-empty string for the email's subject. to | required | An array of objects of `{"name": "", "email": ""}`.
 At least one must be provided. text | `''` | A string for the text content of the email.